-By Matthew Nolan, University of Oxford
+By Ruth Nottingham, University of Nottingham,

 By James Brown, Education and Public Engagement Officer, Biochemical Society

 We are pleased to announce the winners of our Science Communication Competition.
 Now in its sixth year, the competition attracted 81 entries which were reviewed by our panel of expert judges.